udit-329/Image-Repository/README.md

 # Image-Repository
- This was made for the Summer 2021 - Shopify Developer Intern Challenge.
+ This is my entry made for the Summer 2021 - Shopify Developer Intern Challenge.

 ## Technologies Used
  This web app was built using the django framework and hosted on Heroku.
+The page is designed with HTML and Materialize CSS.
+A postgreSQL database is used to store all information.

 ## Features
 - Users can upload and save their images to the repository.
 They can also search through old images.